shlienlab/raccoon/docs/clustering.rst

 Optimizers
 ==========

-There are currently two available optimizers, to be set with the :code:`optimizer` flag
+There are currently two available optimizers, to be set with the :code:`optimizer` flag, and the option to let the algorithm decide which to use on its own.

 ===============  ============================================================
 :code:`'grid'`   **Grid Search**: given a set of parameters ranges and steps,